zxhycxq/reactjs-zh/Docs/optimizing-performance.md

 Most of the time, you can use `React.PureComponent` instead of writing your own `shouldComponentUpdate`.
 It only does a shallow comparison, so you can't use it if the props or state may have been mutated in a way that a shallow comparison would miss.

-This can be a problem with more complex data structures.
-For example, let's say you want a `ListOfWords` component to render a comma-separated list of words, with a parent `WordAdder` component that lets you click a button to add a word to the list.
+This can be a problem with more complex data structures. 例如：, let's say you want a `ListOfWords` component to render a comma-separated list of words, with a parent `WordAdder` component that lets you click a button to add a word to the list.
 This code does *not* work correctly:

 ```javascript
 class ListOfWords extends React.PureComponent {